syncfusion-content/uwp-docs/uwp/SfDataGrid/Columns.md

 #### Changing Sort and Filter Icon width

-You can change the filter icon and sort icon widths for column width calculation by setting `GridColumnSIzer.SortIconWidth` and `GridColumnSizer.FilterIconWidth` properties.
+You can change the filter icon and sort icon widths for column width calculation by setting `GridColumnSizer.SortIconWidth` and `GridColumnSizer.FilterIconWidth` properties.

 {% tabs %}
 {% highlight c# %}